 How To Apply for a Schengen Visa at Norway Embassy

 Visiting Sweden in 2017 was never really part of my plan.
-In October, I was thinking about preparing my documents to apply for a Korean tourist visa since Miguel and I had plans to visit Korea in December.
+In October, I was thinking about preparing my documents to apply for a Korean tourist visa since Miguel and I had plans to visit it in December.
 Little did I know, I am actually preparing for my Schengen visa application to Sweden!
-I received an invitation to visit Sweden and I have to leave in 2 weeks.
-Applying for a Schengen visa is overwhelming!
-I've read a lot of stories about how hard it is to apply, and how much pocket-money you should bring.
-Anyway, I am going to share my visa application experience and the steps on how to apply for a Schengen visa.
+I received an invitation to visit Sweden, and I have to leave in 2 weeks.

 If you are planning to visit Sweden, or if Sweden is your entry point, then you should apply for a Schengen visa via Norway Embassy with VFS Global.